1BobC/carpetP/README.md

 "Start 6:22:43 Networked programs ch 12 - 6:28:30 Support code for Sockets in Python" "Socket connection notes and application protocols code examples in sechste file" "6:27:48 Python Talking to Sockets - Yes!
-Do it"
+Do it" "6:37:32 Recognised CL hack via telnet, I tried it!
+Continue from there"